 Based on an inclusive consultation that concluded in Kenya at the Global Partnership’s Second High-Level Meeting (HLM2), the Nairobi Outcome Document was released on 1 December 2016.
-This document will help to shape how existing and new development actors can partner to implement Agenda 2030 and realise the SDGs.
+This document will help to shape how all development stakeholders can partner to implement Agenda 2030 and realise the SDGs.

 What is the Nairobi Outcome Document?